Zren/zren.github.io/_posts/2024-03-04-opensuse-krypton-plasma-6-setup.md

 title: OpenSUSE Krypton Plasma 6 Setup
 ---

-The last time I tried installing Plasma 6 in a VM with [OpenSUSE Krypton](https://en.opensuse.org/SDB:Argon_and_Krypton#Krypton), I failed to actually install Plasma 6 to develop with.
+The last time I tried installing Plasma 6 in a VM with [OpenSUSE Krypton](https://en.opensuse.org/SDB:Argon_and_Krypton#Krypton), I failed to actually install Plasma 6 for development use.

 ## Install via LiveCD